Frequently Asked Questions (FAQs)

 How physically fit do I need to be?

 We expect a reasonable degree of fitness but there is no need to run a marathon.
 You must be able to walk for a few hours at a time, and to climb a tree or one of the large termite mounds that are found in many areas where we walk.
+Above all, you must be able to listen to and follow directions, immediately.

 Will I see the Big Five (lion, leopard, Cape buffalo, elephant, and rhinoceros)?